jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 | 6 | Ingress | AWS ELB/Azure Load Balancer/Google Cloud Load Balancer |
 | 7 | Application | Kubernetes Manifests/Azure Functions/ECS Taks/Google Cloud Functions |

-## Principal 1: The Rate of Change
+## Principle 1: The Rate of Change

 One of the difficult concepts to quantify when thinking of these layers is the _rate of change_ that these resources undergo when you're managing them.
 The lower layers generally will change _less frequently_ than your higher layers, and in addition to this these layers are generally most fraught with risk when changing them.